mcfanda/smdeffectsizepaper/README.md

 by __Marcello Gallucci__ & __Marco Perugini__

+The manuscript is written in Rmarkdown and requires [papaja](https://github.com/crsh/papaja) package to format the output

 ## Files:

-* smdeffectsizes.v1.Rmd: Rmarkdown source file of the manuscript, with embedded data and examples
+* smdeffectsizes.v1.Rmd: Rmarkdown source file of the manuscript, with embedded data and examples.
+Corresponding .pdf file is the compiled version

 * contrast.bib: latex references repository